Skip to main content

 Research & Analysis

-Socio-economic surveys, impact assessments, baseline studies, and data analysis for development decisions.
+Socio-economic surveys, needs assessments, baseline studies, and social impact assessments.

 Technical Assistance

-Capacity building, programme design, M&E systems, training modules, and advisory services for NGOs.
+Capacity building, programme design, M&E systems, and advisory services for NGOs.

 Home / About Us